DiriiMQ/diriimq.github.io/_posts/2024-11-5-Acsenda-CTF-Challenge.md

 ## Result

+After decoding the base64 encoded flag, I got the flag.

 **The flag** is `19bedbe681c8082b3a50a2ac4466e662e358f4b144400f3a668ebed3f75cf8a7`

 # Extra Discussion (!!)

 Take a closer look at the source code, I found there is a special user `anya`.
-When logging in as `anya`, the `app/views/layouts/_header.html.erb` will include a secret page in the header.
+When logging in as `anya`, the `app/views/layouts/_header.html.erb` will include a secret page in the header (`<li><a href="/pages/anya">Secret Page</a></li>`).
 Additionally, the password of `anya` is set in `db/seeds.rb` by hasing the raw password from environment variable `ANYA_PASSWORD`.
 So I modified the above script to bruteforce all environment files of the system, user and also in `/proc/$ID/environ` but I couldn't find the `ANYA_PASSWORD` environment variable.
 So I couldn't login as `anya` to get the secret page.

-However, I also found that the route `pages/anya` is not configured in `routes.rb` so that might be a bit confusing for me.
+However, I also found that the route `pages/anya` is not configured in `routes.rb` so that might be a bit confusing for me whether there was a hidden challenge or not.

 Thank you for reading this write-up and considering my application for the internship program.
 I hope to hear from you soon.